-Our independent, integrative assessments aid decision-makers in confronting multiple, interwoven challenges.
+Our independent analyses of the complex interactions among co-evolving systems aid decision-makers in confronting multiple, interwoven challenges.

-Our state-of-the-art models and analytical methods project global changes and potential risks under different policy scenarios.
+Our state-of-the-art models and analytical methods project global and regional changes and potential risks under different policy scenarios.

 Simulates the interplay between Earth and human systems

 Simulates physical, dynamical and chemical processes in the atmosphere, land, ocean and cryosphere

 Simulates the evolution of economic, demographic, trade and technological processes

 Analytical methods to quantify uncertainty at global and regional scales